A unique place

 All these contemporary architectural works are part of an exceptional natural environment.
 The panorama unfolds on four horizons: to the north, with a unique view of the Vosges mountains, to the east, on the Belfort Gap, to the south, on the first peaks of the Jura mountains and, to the west, on the valley of the Saone river.

-The Hill is a site of Marian pilgrimage, the two most important events being held on 15th.
-August and 8th.
-September, the days of the Assumption and the Nativity of the Virgin Mary.
+The Hill is a site of Marian pilgrimage, as the two most important events are held on 15th August and 8th September, the days of the Assumption and the Nativity of the Virgin Mary.

+Various cultural events bring to life the site throughout the year.
 Today, the site receives over 65,000 visitors per year from around the world.
-Various cultural events liven up the site throughout the year.

 Since 1789, the Hill Notre-Dame du Haut has been the private property of a non-profit organization (Association Oeuvre Notre-Dame du Haut : AONDH) which has responsibility for its upkeep.